 The world’s rarest kitten – a Lykoi or Werewolf Cat – has been rescued from The Company’s Garden in Cape Town by TEARS Animal Rescue Feral Cat Project staff and volunteers.
-The cat, found under a bush, is the only natural-born Lykoi on record in South Africa and one of just 35 in the world, making this one of the most exciting discoveries in the SA animal world in recent years.
+The cat below, found under a bush, is the only natural-born Lykoi on record in South Africa and one of just 35 in the world, making this one of the most exciting discoveries in the SA animal world in recent years.

 The only naturally-born South African Lykoi or ‘Wolf Cat’ on record was discovered by the TEARS Animal Rescue Feral Cat team in The Company’s Garden in Cape Town.
 Part of a litter of six kittens taken to TEARS for sterilisation in March after the disappearance of their mother – a Short Haired Domestic tabby – the only strange-looking kitten in the litter has since been confirmed as an incredibly rare Lykoi.